-One question is whether this $O(N\log N)$ complexity of our result is maintained for further complex geometries, such as rough faults and/or fault networks (Ozawa & Ando, 2021).
+In our numerical experiments, we confirmed O(NlogN) complexity for the execution time for lattice H-matrices.
+Although Ohtani et al. (2011) also showed O(NlogN) complexity, our curved fault geometry is more complex than the planar thrust fault model used by them.
+One question is that whether this O(NlogN) complexity is maintained for further complex geometries, such as rough faults and/or fault networks (Ozawa & Ando, 2021).
 Additionally, inhomogeneous meshes can be used if the required resolution is not uniform due to spatial variation in friction and stress conditions.
-The use of inhomogenous meshes might change the compressibility of the dense matrices even for planar faults.
+The use of inhomogenous meshes might change the compressibility of the dense matrices, even for planar faults.
 Further studies are necessary to answer these questions.

 We evaluated the parallel scalability of our simulation code using a supercomputer Oakforest-PACS.
 The lattice H-matrices overcame the high communication costs between MPI processes and enabled efficient computation using a large number of cores.
-The maximum computation speed for the lattice H-matrices was greater than ten times faster compared to the normal H-matrices.
+The maximum computation speed for the lattice H-matrices was greater than ten times faster than that of the normal H-matrices.
 However, the lattice H-matrices were not as efficient as the normal H-matrices for a small number of cores.
-Thus, the lattice H-matrices should be used especially when a large number of CPUs is available.
+Thus, normal H-matrices should be used when a small number of CPUs is available.

 Although we only performed flat-MPI simulations, we expect further acceleration using openMP and MPI hybrid parallelization.
-Hybrid parallelization is especially important for extremely large (N>1,000,000) problems, as only a few MPI processes can be used per CPU node because of memory limitations that cannot be distributed, such as the information of the coordinates.
+Hybrid parallelization is especially important for extremely large (N>1,000,000) problems, as only few MPI processes can be used per CPU node because of memory limitations that cannot be distributed, such as the information of the coordinates.